abdallahk/laravel-role-manager/readme.md

 ## Credits

 - Built on top of [Spatie Laravel Permission](https://spatie.be/docs/laravel-permission)
-- Vue 3 and Inertia.js for the frontend
+- Vue 3 for the frontend
 - Tailwind CSS for styling
 - Laravel framework